russellwpatterson/russellpatterson.com/content/posts/2009-03-29-contacts-video-games-etc.md

 From now on, I will be most likely wearing contacts.
 I’ve been trying them out for the past few weeks and so far I really enjoy having them.
 I’ve actually become pretty good at putting them in and taking them out, which was my main problem last time I tried them.

-My xbox got back from the repair center so I took the elite back to walmart.
-Now my licenses wont transfer back.
+My Xbox came back from the repair center so I took the Elite back to Walmart.
+Now my licenses won't transfer back.
 Ugh.
-Now I have to be signed into xbox live to use my downloaded content until March 2010.
+Now I have to be signed into Xbox Live to use my downloaded content until March 2010.
 Not a huge deal, but still pretty annoying.
-Also, my sister gave me a playstation 3.
-Now I have all the current consoles…for the second time in my life…(last time was dreamcast, ps2, and n64).
+Also, my sister gave me a Playstation 3.
+Now I have all the current consoles…for the second time in my life…(last time was Dreamcast, PS2, and N64).

-I have a ridiculous amount of stuff to do this quarter so I probably wont have a lot to say on here.
+I have a ridiculous amount of stuff to do this quarter so I probably won't have a lot to say on here.
 Ugh.